-Centrally located within the lush settings of Singapore Botanic Gardens is the National Orchid Garden, with some of the most exotic orchid collections on the planet.
-Even though the National Orchid Garden was opened in 1995, beautiful and rare orchids have been a part of the Singapore Botanic Gardens since its founding in 1859.
-As a result of an orchid collection programme instigated by Henry Ridley – the first director of the gardens – an orchid house was opened in 1899 whose further expansion was initiated by successive directors such as I H Burkill and R E Holttum.Read More
+National Orchid Garden is centrally located within the lush settings of Singapore Botanic Gardens and displays some of the most exotic orchid collections on the planet.
+Even though the National Orchid Garden was opened in 1995, beautiful and rare orchids have already been a part of the Singapore Botanic Gardens since its founding in 1859.

 - Singapore Zoo Admission with Roundtrip Transfer

 - Singapore Zoo & River Safari with Transfer

 - Adventure Cove Waterpark™ 1-Day Pass with Hotel Pickup

 - Jungle Breakfast with Orangutans at Singapore Zoo

 - Skip-the-Line: Night Safari Admission with Transfer

 - Gardens by the Bay, Marina Bay Sands & River Cruise Tour

 - Chinatown at Night with Dinner & Cruise

 In 1929, the garden developed the first hybrid orchid as part of an orchid-breeding programme.
 Since then, this unique breeding programme has been instrumental in producing an array of striking hybrids.
 Following a grant for its redevelopment in the 80s, a new plan was laid out on the basis of a 3-core concept with 3 different zones such as Bukit Timah Core, Tanglin Core and Central Core.
 The Central Core now holds the expansive National Orchid Garden.